 In one of my very early YouTube videos from back in 2013, I shared 3 foods to help balance hormones.
 It quickly became one of my most popular videos back then, and I thought I’d revisit that topic with some updated tips!

-Hormones are simply chemical messengers that work by travelling in the bloodstream and deliver messages to different cells and organs to regulate their activity.
+Hormones are simply chemical messengers that work by travelling in the bloodstream and delivering messages to different cells and organs to regulate their activity.
 They play a powerful role in our mood, energy and stress levels, metabolism, sleep, reproductive function and a ton of other bodily functions.

 Hormones are produced and regulated by a collection of glands in our body known as the endocrine system.
 These glands include the hypothalamus, the pineal gland, the pituitary gland, the thyroid, parathyroid glands, thymus, liver, pancreas, adrenal glands, ovaries, and testicles and they all play important roles.

 Normally, hormones work together to stay in balance and it’s no big deal.
-But there are a number of factors at play in our daily lives that can throw ’em completely out of whack and contributing to an array of health conditions that we commonly hear of today (PMS, endometriosis, PCOS, hypo/hyperthyroidism, etc.) While I won’t be addressing these conditions specifically, I will be sharing a healthy overview of how we can support our hormones and help to bring some balance.
+But there are a number of factors at play in our daily lives that can throw ’em completely out of whack and contribute to an array of health conditions that we commonly hear of today (PMS, endometriosis, PCOS, hypo/hyperthyroidism, etc.) While I won’t be addressing these conditions specifically, I will be sharing a healthy overview of how we can support our hormones and help to bring some balance.

 What Causes Hormonal Imbalances?